robin-rpr/calos/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The spec file contains a manually maintained changelog.
 Add a new entry for
-each new RPM release; do not include the Charliecloud release notes.
+each new RPM release; do not include the Clearly release notes.

 For released versions, :code:`build` verifies that the most recent changelog
 entry matches the given :code:`VERSION` argument.
 The timestamp is not
 automatically verified.

-For other Charliecloud versions, :code:`build` adds a generic changelog entry
+For other Clearly versions, :code:`build` adds a generic changelog entry
 with the appropriate version stating that it’s a pre-release RPM.